 Many alcohol-related health risks don’t appear until later in life.
-Cutting down on how much alcohol you drink will reduce your risk of developing serious health issues such as cancer, liver or heart disease and could contribute to lowering your blood pressure.
+Drinking less will reduce your risk of developing serious health issues such as cancer, liver or heart disease and could contribute to lowering your blood pressure.
 You may not be able to see the effects but you can rest assured that you are making a difference to your long-term health.

 Alcohol has a high calorie content and so, regularly drinking increases your calorie intake.
 A pint of average strength beer (4.5%) contains roughly 162 calories, which means that drinking five pints in throughout the week will add almost 1,000 calories to your intake.
 Depending on the drink, alcohol contain high level of sugar.
 For example, one bottle (750ml) of 12.5% white wine has 30 grams of sugar, which is the equivalent of 8 teaspoons!
 Alcohol also dehydrates the body which can leave your skin looking dull.
 Reducing how much you drink and how often and opting for low-calorie alternatives can contribute to maintaining a healthy weight and appearance.
 Why not order a free Get the Facts pack for a calorie and sugar calculator?

 Alcohol can affect how well you sleep which can lead to a bad night’s rest and leave you with less energy than normal the following day.
 Even just a few drinks can interfere with the normal sleep process, affecting the quality of your sleep.
 Reduce how much alcohol you drink to see the positive effect on your energy levels and improve your ability to concentrate.